Dihedralization of Minimal Surfaces in $\mathbb{R}^3$: Dihedralized Catenoidal Costa-Wohlgemuth Surface

-In this section we will discuss the proof of Theorem \ref{DCCWtheorem}. \begin{proof}[Proof of Theorem \ref{DCCWtheorem}] As is the case with $DE_{3,n}$, the quotient of $DCCW_n$ under rotational symmetry group is conformally equal to $\hat{\C}$.
+Having outlined the dihedralization argument in Sections \ref{sec:DE} and \ref{sec:DWW}, we shift our focus to proving the existence of two novel minimal surfaces, thereby supporting the merit of our method.
+While the proof of existence for the first surface closely aligns with previous examples, the latter necessitates additional arguments, given that we cannot employ the Residue Theorem in the limit case, as done in previous instances.
+We now discuss the proof of Theorem \ref{DCCWtheorem}. \begin{proof}[Proof of Theorem \ref{DCCWtheorem}] Similar to the situation with $DE_{3,n}$ and $DH_{1,1,n}$, the conformal equivalence of the quotient of $DCCW_n$ under rotational symmetry group is to $\hat{\C}$.
 Hence will construct $DCCW_n$ in the same way on the upper half plane by using the Schwarz-Christoffel maps.
 First, we construct a half of the wedge $W_{2\pi\alpha}$ corresponding to $DCCW_n$ in the following lemma.

 \begin{lemma} For any $\rho>0$, $\alpha\geq 0$ and $0<1<a<b<c<\infty$, there is a Weierstrass map $f$ that maps the upper half plane to a minimal hexagon with 4 vertices at $\infty$ in $\R^3$.
 The edges of this hexagon lie in vertical symmetry planes that are either parallel to or make an angle $\alpha\pi$ with the $x$-axis alternatingly (if $\alpha=0$, then all the symmetry planes are parallel to the $x$-axis and all the vertices of the minimal hexagons are at $\infty$ ).
 Moreover, this polygon is invariant under reflection with respect to a horizontal plane. \end{lemma}